ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The metrics used to determine the incentive allocation across lending protocols will take into account:

-* Total Value Locked in the protocol
+* Total Value Locked in the protocol not below $ 15 mln
-* Number of protocol active users
+* Number of protocol active users not below a certain threshold (to be defined)

 **Success metrics**